ellykipkoge/ellykipkoge.github.io/_pages/about.md

 - Clinical Trials: AI and clinical trials, design, implementation and evaluation of randomized trials within the hospital settings.

-- Personalized Medicine: Flexible methods for indentifying predictive biomarkers in Oncology.
+- Personalized Medicine: Flexible methods for identifying predictive biomarkers in Oncology.

 Beyond research, I am also interested in statistical communication looking at how to: make statitical concepts easier to understand, promote proper use of statistical methods, minimize misinterpretation of study findings.